 - a.
-Using the work of others and attempting to present it as an original thought, prose or work.
-This includes failure to appropriately acknowledge a source, misrepresentation of cited work, and misuse of quotation marks or attribution; - b.
+Using the work of others including generative AI content, and attempting to present it as an original thought, prose or work.
+This includes failure to appropriately acknowledge a source, (including AI content and the use of generative AI to generate content), misrepresentation of cited work, and misuse of quotation marks or attribution; - b.
 Failure to acknowledge adequately collaboration or outside assistance and; - c.
 Copying.